PROBATE

 Our probate services

 April King’s team offer a friendly and professional fixed fee service.
-We will visit you at home and explain the processes for Probate and Estate Administration to you, providing initial advice and guidance completely free of charge.
+We will offer you a face-to-face video call or telephone call to explain the processes for Probate and Estate Administration to you, providing initial advice and guidance completely free of charge.
 This will help you to make the necessary decisions about what you should do next.
-If you use our team to deal with probate on your behalf, our probate solicitors can take care of as little or as much of the estate administration process as you choose, for a highly competitive fee.
+If you use our team to deal with probate on your behalf, our probate solicitors can take care of as little or as much of the estate administration process as you choose, for a competitive fee.

 READ LESS